zebullax/wg21/proposal.md

 ## Scope
 Attributes are split into standard and non standard.
 This proposal wishes to limit itself to standard attributes ([dcl.attr]).
 We feel that since it is up to implementation to define how they handle non standard attributes, it would lead to obscure situations that we don't claim to tackle here.\
-A fairly (admittedly ridiculous) example can be built as such: Given an implementation supporting a non standard `[[no_introspect]]` attributes that suppress all reflection information appertaining to an entity, we would have a hard time coming up with a self-consistent system of rules to start with.
+A fairly (admittedly artificial) example can be built as such: Given an implementation supporting a non standard `[[no_introspect]]` attributes that suppress all reflection information appertaining to an entity, we would have a hard time coming up with a self-consistent system of rules to start with.

 ## Reflection operator
 If our understanding is correct, the proposition for `^` grammar does not cover attributes , as in `^[[deprecated]]` is meaningless.
 We think this will limit the potential use of attributes introspection.
 The current proposal advocates for